RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 Each Station has a unique key.
 Keys are comprised of the Station's id, uuid, start timestamp since epoch UTC and the station's metadata.
 Stations with the same key can be combined into one Station.

+Stations will do their best to fill any gaps that can be detected in the data.

 Refer to the [Station API documentation](https://redvoxinc.github.io/redvox-sdk/api_docs/redvox/common/station.html) as needed.

 _[Table of Contents](#table-of-contents)_